 Routine assessments and internal inspection programs are great active monitoring tools.
-They provide a facility snapshot that is extremely important.
+They provide an extremely important facility snapshot.
 They provide the opportunity to observe a pest issue discovered during the inspection, implement corrective action, and move toward eliminating the root causes.

 The key to using monitoring devices is understanding where to place them, and more importantly, understanding the information they are providing.
 For example, determining the age and sex of mice caught in glue boards can provide information about population growth, how close the boards are to the actual nesting sites, and sometimes the direction they came from.
 Young males on the glue board would indicate an expanding population because they are exploring new territories, as would the presence of pregnant females.
 There is typically a 1:1 ratio of males to females.
 If a higher number of one gender is being caught, it could mean the females have recently had litters and are confined to the nest to care for their young.

 Data needed for the trend analysis comes from pest management service records, pest sighting logs, and inspections conducted by service technicians or plant personnel during monthly plant inspections.
-It is important that the facility react to the information from the trending analysis and investigate to find a solution.
-Often the solution is not a pesticide application, but rather correction of a structural or sanitation issue.
-Permanently closing the gap in the floor where insects are breeding is a far better solution than injecting pesticide every week.
+The facility must react to the information from the trending analysis and investigate to find a solution.
+Often the solution is not a pesticide application, but rather a correction of a structural or sanitation issue.
+Permanently closing the gap in the floor where insects are breeding is a far better solution than injecting pesticides every week.

-Data can be presented in a number of different ways.
+Data can be presented in many different ways.
 The use of charts and graphs often has a much higher impact on people reviewing data.
-There are a number of software programs that can assist in designing data for presentation and shorten the administrative time to produce reports and achieve results.
+Several software programs can assist in designing data for presentation and shorten the administrative time to produce reports and achieve results.

 However, make sure someone who understands the significance of the data is looking at the reports and data so that opportunities and issues do not go unnoticed.